nansencenter/PU_BGC_diagram/README.md

     # [standard deviation, Pearson correlation, label]
 ```

 So it does not accept different source of data yet.
-I will modify the code soon that data can be imported by YAML file:
+I will modify the code soon that data can be imported by YAML file of the form:

 ```python
 datasets: